 After all, there are many situations that could result in a temporary lack of services and utilities and require you to look after yourself for a while.
-Depending where you live there could be an earthquake, tornado, hurricane, tropical storm, forest fire or flood which might mean you’re left, briefly, surviving on your own.
-So it’s not a terrible idea to have a bag prepared which you can grab and go if the ground starts shaking.
+Depending on where you live there could be an earthquake, tornado, hurricane, tropical storm, forest fire or flood which might mean you’re left, briefly, surviving on your own.
+So it’s not a terrible idea to have a bag prepared that you can grab and go if the ground starts shaking.

 We don’t have to get into doomsday prepper territory here, but you should imagine the scenario most likely to impact you and plan accordingly.
 I live in Southern California, so it makes sense to prepare for an earthquake (when water mains might be damaged and buildings unsafe to occupy) and not be that ready for an avalanche.
-If you live in Louisiana, you probably already know the stakes and are well aware of what a hurricane can do and will want to adapt your bag with that in mind.
+If you live in Louisiana, you probably already know the stakes and are well aware of what a hurricane can do and will want to adapt your bug-out bag essentials with that in mind.

 Alongside this bag, you might want to keep some bulkier items at home.
 If I were genuinely worried about being flooded and having to escape from my roof, I might consider a small pack raft.
 If I thought I might be cut off for a few weeks, say because I lived in a remote cabin where weather conditions could prevent travel, I’d be stocking up on dehydrated food.

 In general, though, a small and simple bug-out bag is pretty universal and should cover you for the first 24 to 72 hours of any survival situation.
 After that, unless it’s a total apocalypse, help should be on the way.
-Indeed, many of these items are designed to help you get to someone who can help you, rather than to help you survive alone in the woods.
+Indeed, many of these items are designed to help you get to someone who can help you rather than to help you survive alone in the woods.

 I have one of these bags in the bed of my truck in a lockbox.
 It’s just outside my front door and easy to get to, and given that I have more confidence in my survival skills than my mechanical ones, it’s always a nice security blanket when we are adventuring miles from anywhere in the desert.